J4kc09/Spotify-AdFree/README.md

     0.0.0.0 spclient.wg.spotify.com

 # Known Bugs:
-* Friends bar and vertical video and radio functionality.
+* Friends bar and radio functionality.
 * Not working with 1.1.5.xxx version or newer.